watcharasima/cloudflare-docs/src/content/docs/pipelines/sources/Workers.md

 ```

 ## 2. Create a Pipeline
 Create a new Pipeline, if you don't already have one.
-Follow the instructions in the (get started guide)[pipelines/get-started] if this is your first time creating a Pipeline.
+If this is your first time using Pipelines, follow the instructions in the [get started guide](pipelines/get-started).

 By default, Worker bindings are enabled on all Pipelines.
 Keep track of the name you gave your Pipeline in this stage; we'll use it in the next step.